Tickets for our magical retelling of Snow White are selling FAST!

 Illuminated Sheep

-Led by Queen’s Hall Arts, Illuminated Sheep was a visual arts trail that lit up Northumberland to celebrate the arrival of the Lindisfarne Gospels in the North East in the autumn of 2022.
+Led by Queen’s Hall Arts, Illuminated Sheep is a visual arts trail that first lit up Northumberland to celebrate the arrival of the Lindisfarne Gospels in the North East in the autumn of 2022.

 Woodhorn The Bigger Picture 08

-Illuminated Sheep by artist Deepa Mann-Kler was inspired by the Gospels’ themes of light and pilgrimage, and saw a flock of life-sized sheep lit up in bright colours at some of the region’s most iconic locations including Bamburgh Castle, Vindolanda and Woodhorn Museum.
+Illuminated Sheep by artist Deepa Mann-Kler was inspired by the Lindisfarne's Gospels’ themes of light and pilgrimage, and has since seen our flock of life-sized sheep lit up in bright colours at some of the region’s most iconic locations including Alnwick Garden, Bamburgh Castle, Hexham Abbey, Vindolanda and Woodhorn Museum as well as further from home at the Bradford is Lit light festival.

-Community involvement was at the heart of the project...
+Community involvement is at the heart of the project...

-Individual sheep were then auctioned off at Hexham Mart, adopted and customised by local communities across the county to create a free Art Trail before the flock were rounded up for a final gathering at the Festival of Flame at Hexham Abbey.
+After first full flock outings in 2022, individual sheep were then auctioned off at Hexham Mart, adopted and customised by local communities across the county to create a free Art Trail before the flock were rounded up for a final gathering at Festival of Flame: Illuminate at Hexham Abbey.

 Almost 280,000 people engaged with the project.

 Illuminated Sheep was commissioned by Northumberland County Council and developed and managed by Queen’s Hall Arts and the Hexham Culture Network.
-It was part of the Cultural Programme of Hexham High Street Heritage Action Zone (HSHAZ) and funded by North of Tyne Combined Authority.
+It was part of the Cultural Programme of Hexham High Street Heritage Action Zone (HSHAZ) and funded by the North of Tyne Combined Authority, now the new North East Combined Authority.

 This video outlines the impact the project had on the communites that adopted the sheep.
 It was filmed when the flock was gathered back together at the Festival of Flame: